harness/developer-hub/docs/continuous-delivery/get-started/upgrading/cdng-upgrade-faq.md

 Data for pipeline executions is stored for a maximum of 6 months.

-Data retention for other Harness products differs by product and the plan you are subscribed to.
+Data retention for other Harness products differ by product and the plan you are subscribed to.
 For example, Harness CD and CCM have different data retention periods.

-For more go to [Data Retention](https://developer.harness.io/docs/platform/references/data-retention/)
+For more information, go to [Data Retention](https://developer.harness.io/docs/platform/references/data-retention/).